isorna/dzc/rules/the-basics.md

 **Units in the same squad (friendly and enemy) are ignored when checking line of sight.**

-The centre of an Infantry unit s base must be visible for it to be in line of sight (this represents the ability of infantry to hug the terrain and hide just around corners).
+The centre of an Infantry unit's base must be visible for it to be in line of sight (this represents the ability of infantry to hug the terrain and hide just around corners).

 How you measure line of sight is up to you.
 Straight poles and laser pens are commonly used.
 How precise you are with line of sight measurements during games is also up to you.
-Being diligent will improve game accuracy, but may slow the game down - as with most things, it s best to take a balanced approach.
+Being diligent will improve game accuracy, but may slow the game down - as with most things, it's best to take a balanced approach.

 ## Friendly & Enemy units